Quantum-proof randomness extractors via operator space theory: Overview of results

 \begin{restatable}{theorem}{highMinEntExt} Let $\ext = \{f_s\}_{s\in D}$ and $\Delta[\ext]$ as defined in~\eqref{eq:delta_map}.
 Then, we have

 \end{restatable}

-Hence, we get by Proposition~\ref{prop:ext-to-norm} and Theorem~\ref{prop:ext-to-norm} that every $(k,\eps)$-extractor is a quantum-proof $(k+1,6K_{G}2^{n-k}\eps)$-extractor.
+Hence we get by Proposition~\ref{prop:ext-to-norm} and Theorem~\ref{prop:ext-to-norm} that every $(k,\eps)$-extractor is a quantum-proof $(k+1,8K_{G}2^{n-k}\eps)$-extractor.
 This applies to weak and strong extractors equally since the statement is independent of the output size.
-So in particular if the input min-entropy is very high, e.g., $k\geq n-\log n$, we get a quantum-proof $(k+1,6K_{G}n\eps)$-extractor.
+So in particular if the input min-entropy is very high, e.g., $k\geq n-\log n$, we get a quantum-proof $(k+1,8K_{G}n\eps)$-extractor.
 Hence, very high min-entropy extractors are always (approximately) quantum-proof.\footnote{This result tightly matches with that the extractor construction of Gavinsky {\it et al.}~\cite{Gavinsky07}.
 In fact, their construction is an extractor for $k \geq n - n^{c}$ with error $\eps = n^{-c'}$ for some constants $c,c'$ and it fails to be quantum-proof even if $k=n-O(\log n)$ with constant $\eps$.
 Theorem~\ref{thm:high-min-ent-ext} says is that if the error in the classical case was a slightly smaller, for example super-polynomially small, then the extractor would have been quantum-proof.} We emphasize again that Theorem~\ref{thm:small-error-ent} and Theorem~\ref{thm:high-min-ent-ext} do only make use of the definition of extractors and not of any potential structure of extractor constructions.
+Finally, we note that after this paper first appeared online, we were able to prove our results about quantum-proof extractors without the operator space theory language and only using semidefinite programming~\cite{BFS15_tqc,berta16}.